Terms and Conditions

 18.2.
 We and you both irrevocably agree that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with these terms, their subject matter or formation.

-By proceeding with the engagement and/or registration process for a South & Mid Wales Chamber of Commerce membership, training course or event, you agree to be bound by these terms and conditions and payment liability.
+By proceeding with the engagement and/or registration process for a South & Mid Wales Chamber of Commerce (trading as Chambers Wales) membership, training course or event, you agree to be bound by these terms and conditions and payment liability.